annezj/annezj.github.io/_posts/2017-07-04-Simple-ggplot-animation-tutorial.md

 One way to make exportable geospatial animations in R is by using [ggplot2](http://ggplot2.org/) to create static images, and the [animation](https://cran.r-project.org/web/packages/animation/index.html) package to export the stitched images as an animation.
 Here, I also use [ggmap](https://cran.r-project.org/web/packages/ggmap/index.html) to plot the data on a Google Maps background.

-Here, I'm going to animate data from ...
+Here, I'm going to animate point data from ...

 The finished animation looks like this: